How Parental Relocation Impacts Parenting Time

-Deciding to get a divorce is a big decision.
+Deciding to get a divorce is a monumental decision.
 Deciding how to get divorced is just as important.
-While traditional divorce is always an option, many couples want to find a more productive, cost-efficient way to resolve issues and dissolve their marriage.
+While filing for divorce in Court is always an option, many couples desire a more productive, cost-efficient way to resolve their issues and dissolve their marriage.

-Mediation is just one way in which couples can dissolve their marriage and avoid the costs of a traditional divorce.
-This option is suitable for spouses who may agree on key terms for the divorce and want to maintain an amicable relationship - even as they part ways.
+Mediation is just one way in which couples can reach the agreements necessary to dissolve their marriage and avoid the costs of litigation.
+Mediation is generally suitable for spouses who have similar interests and wish to reach agreements for the divorce; often times, people who choose mediation also want to maintain an amicable relationship - even as they part ways.

-However, mediation is not just for separating couples.
-The mediation process can be used to resolve any number of family law disputes, from parenting time arrangements during the holidays to custody disputes.
+Mediation can be used to resolve any number of family law disputes, from the initial separation, to parenting time arrangements during the holidays, custody disputes before or after the separation, etc.

 The goal of mediation is to reach a mutual agreement.
 During mediation, couples discuss terms such as property distribution, child custody, child support, and spousal support.
 Couples may also elect to mediate issues that arise after a divorce has been finalized.

+For many individuals facing a family law dispute and unsure of where to turn first, mediation is often the best first step.
 In mediation, both parties will meet with a neutral mediator.
 Unlike a judge in family law court, a mediator does not make final decisions.
 Rather, it is up to the couple to arrive at agreeable terms with the mediator’s assistance and guidance.
-In fact, you do not need to speak with an attorney before beginning mediation.
-For many individuals who are facing a family law dispute and unsure of where to turn first, mediation is often the best first step.
+You do not need to speak with an attorney before beginning mediation, but you may wish to do so.
+It is important to note that while the mediator will be able to inform you as to certain laws and processed, it is not permissible for a mediator to also be your attorney.

 To get started, both parties must agree to mediation and hire a mediator.
-Should you choose Wagner & Bloch, we will screen both parties to make sure everyone is on the same page before moving forward.
-In the event that no other attorneys are involved, we meet with each party individually first to discuss their desired outcomes before proceeding to mediation.
-In most cases, mediation consists of about three sessions.
+Should you choose Wagner & Bloch, we will screen both parties to make sure everyone is on the same page before moving forward and that mediation is appropriate.
+From there, it will depend on your specific circumstances as to how it proceeds, but it generally starts with some introductory meetings or phone calls and then a session is scheduled for everyone to attend.
+In most cases, mediation consists of multiple sessions.

-If mediation is successful, we will outline the agreement for both parties.
-In Ohio, mediation alone is non-binding without drafting a formal agreement.
-The parties can choose to take the agreement to an attorney who can then draft the final paperwork.
+If mediation is successful, we will outline the mediation summary for both parties.
+In Ohio, the mediation summary alone is non-binding without drafting a formal agreement.
+The parties can choose to take the mediation summary agreement to an attorney who can then draft the final paperwork.

-Divorce mediation empowers couples to participate in decisions that will affect their futures for years to come.
-Unlike filing for a divorce, which places important decisions in the hands of a judge, mediation allows couples to develop solutions that suit their individual interests and needs.
+Divorce mediation empowers couples to make their own decisions.
+Unlike filing for a divorce, which places important decisions in the hands of a judge, mediation allows couples to generate options and develop solutions that suit their individual interests and needs.

-Mediation empowers you to participate in decisions that will shape your future for many years to come.
+Mediation empowers you to make decisions that will shape your future for many years to come.

 Here are just a few of the benefits of mediation:

 The mediation process also fosters trust and goodwill between parties - which is important for navigating matters such as joint custody once a divorce has been finalized.
-In fact, many individuals elect to write mediation into divorce agreements and parenting plans, requiring both parties to attend mediation before any court documents can be filed in response to future disputes.
+In fact, many individuals elect to write a mandatory mediation clause into divorce agreements and parenting plans, requiring both parties to attend mediation before any court documents can be filed regarding future disputes.

 Mediation can be very effective for parties who are able to cooperatively engage in the process.
 By focusing solely on family law, our team understands how the law applies to your case and can be very direct and knowledgeable in your mediation.